sandipshiwakoti/vscode-react-native-version-bumper/README.md

 ## ❓ FAQ

 **Q: Why not use a CLI tool instead?**
-A: This extension keeps you in VS Code, offering an integrated experience with interactive prompts, visual feedback, and Git support—no terminal required!
+A: This extension keeps you in VS Code, offering an integrated experience with interactive prompts, visual feedback, Git support, and CodeLens for version bumping—no terminal required!

-**Q: How do I create a GitHub release or pull request?**A: Use the "Bump App Version with Git 🔄" command.
+**Q: How do I create a release or merge request?**
+A: Use the "Bump App Version with Git 🔄" command.
 After a successful bump, the webview shows buttons to:

-- Create a release for the new tag.
+- Create a release for the new tag (e.g., on GitHub or GitLab).
-- Create a pull request for the new branch.
+- Create a merge request for the new branch (e.g., on GitHub or GitLab).
-  These open directly in your browser on GitHub.
+  These open in your browser for the configured Git remote.

+**Q: How do I toggle CodeLens?**
+A: Click the editor title bar button when editing `package.json`, `build.gradle`, or `Info.plist`.
+The button shows a circle with an upward arrow (enabled) or a slashed version (disabled), toggling CodeLens instantly.

 **Q: What if my project structure is different?**
-A: Customize the file paths in the settings (e.g., `android.buildGradlePath`, `ios.infoPlistPath`) to match your project.
+A: Customize file paths in the settings (e.g., `android.buildGradlePath`, `ios.infoPlistPath`, `ios.projectPbxprojPath`).
+The extension auto-detects `Info.plist` and `project.pbxproj` for iOS using variables (e.g., `ios.infoPlistPath` or `ios.projectPbxprojPath`) if not specified, ensuring compatibility with non-standard React Native project structures.

 ---